 Now go to this key

 Look for the entry named LockedStartLayout and delete it.
 Now Close Registry Window and Restart Windows.
-The pin to start option should now open when you right-click on an folder or file.
+The pin to start option should now open when you right-click on a folder or file.

 you can Download our pre-build Registry key to fix Pin To Start Missing Error on Windows 10.
 First, download the Zip file before Run this Create A System Restore point. so that if after run this if anything gest wrong you can perform System Restore to revert the previous working state.
 Simply Run the registry and Restart windows.

 Restore missing “Pin to Start” option Using Group policy

 Note: This method does not work in the Home edition.
-It is only compatible for Windows 10 Pro and Enterprise users.
+It is only compatible with Windows 10 Pro and Enterprise users.

 Type Gpedit.msc is the start menu or run command box and then press enter.
 Click yes for any User Account Control dialogue.
 This Will open the Local Group Policy Editor window.
 Now on Then navigate to the following address